IMSweeney/Udacity_Mouse_Maze_Project/README.md

 Lasly a template robot inteligence is provided in: 'robot.py'.
 All of the code written for this project is here.
 It contains an algorithm for mapping, pathing, and drawing the maze from the sensor data.

+A much more detailed statement of this project can be found [here](https://docs.google.com/document/d/1ZFCH6jS3A5At7_v5IUM5OpAXJYiutFuSIjTzV_E-vdE/pub)

 ## Problem Statement
+*The problem which needs to be solved is clearly defined.
+A strategy for solving the problem, including discussion of the expected solution, has been made.*

 The goal of this project is to implement the create a robot AI that can navigate any maze provided and reach the goal.
 At each timestep, the robot will recieve sensor data from the tester and return it's choice of move.
 To do this the robot will have to do the following:

 1. Maintain an accurate record of it's current location